niveK77pur/lilypond-midi-input/README.md

 All flags and the values they can take are shown when running the program with the `--help` flag.
 Thus, they will not be further discussed.

-Of importance to talk about are the values expected by `--alerations` and `--global-alterations`.
-Both of these take a list of comma-separated subkey-subvalue pairs.
+Of importance to point out are the values expected by `--alerations` and `--global-alterations`.
+Both of these take a list of comma-separated subkey-subvalue pairs, which are mentioed in [a previous section](#changing-options).
+More concrete details are given in [the table](#options-for-stdin).

 ## Options for stdin